Global Industrial Enzymes Market: Rising Application Across Food and Beverages and Pharmaceutical Sectors to Boost Growth, Says TMR

 Companies operating in theglobal industrial enzymes marketare experimenting with various strategies to buoy growth.
 Amidst a highly competitive environment, the market players are investing in product innovations as a part of their expansion strategy.
 Besides this, they are aiming at penetrating into untapped regional markets to gain increased traction.
-According to Transparency Market Research (TMR), key players operating in the global industrial enzymes market include Simply Measured, Inc., Brandwatch, Adobe Systems Incorporated, Oracle Corporation, NetBase Solutions, Inc., IBM Corporation, Crimson Hexagon, Talkwalker Inc., Clarabridge, and Sysomos.
+According to Transparency Market Research (TMR), key players operating in the global industrial enzymes market include Chr.
+Hansen, Novozymes A/S, Codexis Inc., Novus International Inc., Associated British Foods (ABF) plc., AB Enzymes GmbH, E.I.du Pont de Nemours and Company, Advanced Enzyme Technologies Ltd., and Koninklijke DSM N.V.

 Several partnership deals have taken shape in the global industrial enzymes market in the last couple of years.
 In July 2017, Ginkgo Bioworks announced a new partnership with Swissaustral, which is renowned for developing novel enzymatic products.
 This partnership was in particular intended at designing strains of microorganisms to bolster production of industrial enzymes.
 Spurred by various strategies that market players adopt to strengthen foothold and other factors, the global industrial enzymes market is likely to show 8.8% CAGR between 2017 and 2025.
 By the end of the forecast period, the market is expected to reach US$12,844.4 mn, as against its value in 2016 that stood at US$6,067.4 mn.